 Take a stroll through hellish Unzen

-Only an hour-and-a-half drive from Nagasaki City , the Unzen Hells are a natural rarity of historical importance, with volcanic activity that bubbles and melts the sidewalks.
+Only an hour-and-a-half drive from Nagasaki City , the Unzen Hells are a natural rarity of historical importance, where volcanic activity has caused hot springs and fumaroles to erupt violently.

 How to Get There

 From Nagasaki, you have the option of driving, catching the bus, or taking the train to Unzen.

 By bus, take one of the three daily prefectural express buses from Nagasaki Ekimae Bus Terminal.
 The journey takes about an hour and 40 minutes.

 There are also buses from Isahaya, which has train connections from Nagasaki.

 According to records, Matsukura Shigemasa tortured Christians at the “hells” in Unzen.
 Many were documented to have been tortured to death in the boiling waters from 1627 to 1632.